Christmas Recipes and Menu Ideas

 Whatever is served at a traditional Christmas dinner, meat probably holds pride of place, and what good is that to us veggies?
-Here are some ideas to mix and match for a vegetarian Christmas menu.
+Here are some ideas to mix and match for a vegetarian-verging-on-vegan Christmas menu.

 Bell Pepper Soup